Doc Antle: Federal

 Antle was arrested on June 3, 2022, by the FBI and booked into jail for charges related to money laundering.
 He faced charges relating to illegally trafficking animals, including leopards, cheetahs and a chimpanzee, in violation of the Endangered Species Act of 1973.
 On November 6, 2023, he pleaded guilty to one count of wildlife trafficking under the Lacey Act and one count of conspiracy to commit money laundering, stemming from his illegal interstate sale of seven endangered animals, his falsification of paperwork to disguise the transactions as lawful intrastate transfers, and for disguising payments for the animals as lawful donations to his nonprofit.
 Federal authorities also uncovered evidence that Antle and an unidentified co-conspirator used bank accounts they controlled to launder large cash payments they believed to have been obtained through human smuggling by another individual.

 Antle's federal sentencing hearing was scheduled for August 27, 2024, but it was ultimately postponed until July 2025.

 On July 8, 2025, Antle was sentenced to 12 months and one day in federal prison, a fine of $55,000, and three years of supervised release.
-He must self-surrender within 60 days.
+He was ordered to self-surrender within 60 days.
 The sentence was significantly less severe than what prosecutors had requested.
 Antle refused to speak to the media, but he released a statement reading, "Likely, the Court’s sentence reflected an understanding that the wildlife violations had nothing to do with animal neglect or abuse but instead centered around Mr. Antle’s failure to obtain the necessary permits," and that he is "grateful that the Court recognized his lifetime of care and commitment to wildlife around the globe".
+As of January 2026 he is incarcerated at Federal Correctional Institution, Williamsburg in Salters, South Carolina.